 - Chaplaincy - $4

-The online programs (Mathletics, Reading Eggs, Literacy Pro and Soundwaves) have many features that make numeracy and literacy skills a fun and motivating experience and encourages students to experience success in their educational journey.
+(Mathletics, Reading Eggs, Literacy Pro and Soundwaves) have many features that make numeracy and literacy skills a fun and motivating experience and encourages students to experience success in their educational journey.

 We are proud of our school uniform and expect all students to wear it with pride.
 All students are expected to wear the correct school uniform.
 Continuous non-compliance with the dress code will be addressed by the school administration.
 Uniforms can be purchased from our uniform shop.